mnmami/Training/README.md

 - Download and install Vagrant (pick the one that corresponds to your system & prefer the latest version 2.0.x): https://www.vagrantup.com/downloads.html
   - For Linux (Debian) users see: https://github.com/mnmami/Training/blob/master/Vagrant_Ubuntu.md

-## STEP 2: Get and configur the environment
+## STEP 2: Get and configure the environment
 - Open a terminal and create a folder for your Vagrant project then navigate to it:
 ```
 mkdir myvagrant